Psycopros/Javascript-Practice/README.md

 # Goals

- 1. understanding and master javascript
+ 1. Understanding and master javascript
- 2. able to make some project with javascript based
+ 2. Able to make some project with javascript based
- 3. first step to learn many javascript framework like vue.js , nuxt.js and more
+ 3. First step to learn many javascript framework like vue.js , nuxt.js and more
- 4. can use my skill on real world such as work and job
+ 4. Can use my skill on real world such as work and job

 #  Resource
-big thanks to this amazing stuff i can learn JavaScript for free you should give a try!
+big thanks to this amazing stuff i can learn JavaScript for free. you should give a try!

 **Video Learning**
 >[Javascript Playlist by BroCode (YouTube)](https://www.youtube.com/playlist?list=PLZPZq0r_RZOMRMjHB_IEBjOW_ufr00yG1): very easy tutorial and strightforward to practice best choice if you want fast learn